Islamic pottery: Chinese influence

 The Islamic market was apparently especially important in the early years of Chinese blue and white porcelain, which appears to have been mainly exported until the Ming.
 Again, large dishes were an export style, and the densely painted decoration of Yuan blue and white borrowed heavily from the arabesques and plant scrolls of Islamic decoration, probably mostly taking the style from metalwork examples, which also provided shapes for some vessels.
 This style of ornament was then confined to blue and white, and is not found in the red and white painted wares then preferred by the Chinese themselves.
 The cobalt blue that was used was itself imported from Persia, and the export trade in porcelain was handled by colonies of Muslim merchants in Quanzhou, convenient for the huge Jingdezhen potteries, and other ports to the south.

 The start of the Ming dynasty was quickly followed by a decree of 1368, forbidding trade with foreign countries.
 This was not entirely successful, and had to be repeated several times, and the giving of lavish imperial diplomatic gifts continued, concentrating on silk and porcelain (19,000 pieces of porcelain in 1383), but it severely set back the export trade.
 The policy was relaxed under the next emperor after 1403, but had by then greatly stimulated the production of pottery emulating Chinese styles in the Islamic world itself, which was by now reaching a high level of quality in several countries (high enough to fool contemporary Europeans in many cases).

 Often Islamic production imitated not the latest Chinese styles, but those of the late Yuan and early Ming.
 In turn, Chinese potters began in the early 16th century to produce some items in overtly Islamic styles, including jumbled inscriptions in Arabic.
 These appear to have been made for the growing Chinese Muslim market, and probably those at court wishing to keep up with the Zhengde Emperor's (r.
 1505–1521) flirtation with Islam.

 Islamic innovations

 From between the eighth and eighteenth centuries, the use of glazed ceramics was prevalent in Islamic art, usually assuming the form of elaborate pottery.
 Tin-opacified glazing, for the production of tin-glazed pottery, was one of the earliest new technologies developed by the Islamic potters.
+Robert B. Mason notes, though, that petrograph analysis revealed some "tin-glazed" pottery to contain quarts and feldspar to attain opacity.
 The first Islamic opaque glazes can be found as blue-painted ware in Basra, dating to around the 8th century.
 Another significant contribution was the development of stoneware originating in 9th-century Iraq.
 It was a vitreous or semivitreous ceramic ware of fine texture, made primarily from non-refactory fire clay.
 Other centres for innovative pottery in the Islamic world included Fustat (from 975 to 1075), Damascus (from 1100 to around 1600) and Tabriz (from 1470 to 1550).